 The little girl’s journey in his letter reminded me of the time I was working with the Wildlife Conservation Trust (WCT) in Nagpur, Chandrapur, Andhari, etc., and we would see families walking outside the forest in the November winter air, along with their children.
 Back then, we had gone there from a conservationist perspective.

 Whenever someone tells me they think I am a very political person, I feel it’s not entirely true because of how detached our politics is from jal, jungle, zameen.
 Our concepts of nationhood and nationalism are often restricted to a theoretical framework defined by homogeneous and narrow ideas of borders, cultures and society.
 Whereas indigenous communities’ politics, their ideology – all of it is very deeply and meaningfully intertwined with their land, their water and their forest.
 Prakash’s letters are a firm reminder of that.

 Prakash: I didn’t quite understand what a mind map exactly is or what it is supposed to do – so the TTE team and Bao helped me understand that.
 Bao and I had two to three rounds of conversations where I’d look at a draft of her drawing and make suggestions based on my experiences.
 For example, I asked her to tweak the clothes of the women a little as they were not exactly the ones women wear here.
 Bao is a Marathi speaker like me, so it was endearing and comfortable communicating with them.

 Prakash, why did you choose the format of a letter?

-Prakash: When I started my fellowship with The Third Eye, I showed the team a letter that I had written to my friend about my work and the situation here in Nandurbar.
+Prakash: I showed The Third Eye team a letter that I had written to my friend about my work and the situation here in Nandurbar.
 They really liked it and encouraged me to use the [same] style.